Many people asked me, “How do I start affiliate marketing?”

 Today, I want to prepare you with a good mentality which will make you successful.
 The main reason why so many people have failed in affiliate marketing is they started off with the wrong mentality.
 The wrong mentality is – they expect to make money immediately, or within the first couple of months.
 They give up quickly when they don’t see money coming in.

 To give you an example.
 If you start learning tennis, would you expect to become a good tennis player in two months’ time?
 I don’t think so.
+(Unless you are born this talent.)

-When you first started, you should put away the idea that you will be making money.
+At the start, you should put away the idea that you will be making money.
 Put away your money goal.

 Instead, you should have the following goals.
 (They are just examples, and you should set up the goals which are meaningful to you.)